-419.1 General.
-The provisions of this section shall apply to the installation of manufactured homes and industrialized buildings.
+421.1 General.
+The provisions of this section shall apply to the installation or erection of manufactured homes subject to the Virginia Manufactured Home Safety Regulations (13 VAC 5-95) and industrialized buildings subject to the Virginia Industrialized Building Safety Regulations (13 VAC 5-91).

-419.2 Site work.
-Construction work associated with the installation of a manufactured home or industrialized building shall comply with the manufacturer's installation instructions and to the extent not provided for in the manufacturer's installation instructions applicable requirements of this code.
-Where the manufacturer's installation instructions for manufactured homes are not available, the NCSBCS/ANSI A225.1 standard, 1994 edition, may be substituted for the manufacturer's installation instructions.
-In addition, Appendix E of the International Residential Code "Manufactured Housing Used entitled.
-Dwellings," shall be an acceptable alternative to this code for construction work associated with the installation of manufactured homes and for additions, alterations and repairs to manufactured homes.
+421.2 Site work for manufactured homes.
+The installation of a manufactured home is generally subject to the requirements of the Virginia Manufactured Home Safety Regulations (13 VAC 5-95).
+Under those regulations, the building official is responsible for assuring that the installation complies with the manufacturer's installation instructions and any special conditions or limitations of use stipulated by the label.
+To the extent that any aspect of the installation is not provided for in the manufacturer's installation instructions, then the installation shall comply with applicable requirements of this code.
+In the case where the manufacturer's installation instructions for a manufactured home are not available, the NCSBCS/ANSI A225.1 standard, 1994 edition, may be substituted for the manufacturer's installation instructions.
+Foundations, stoops, decks, porches, alterations and additions associated with manufactured homes are subject to the requirements of this code and all administrative requirements of this code for permits, inspections and certificates of occupancy are also applicable.
+The requirements of the IRC shall be permitted to be used for the technical requirements for such construction work.
+In addition, Appendix E of the IRC entitled, "Manufactured Housing Used As Dwellings," shall be an acceptable alternative to this code for construction work associated with the installation of manufactured homes and for additions, alterations and repairs to manufactured homes.

-419.3 Wind load requirements for manufactured homes.
+421.3 Wind load requirements for manufactured homes.
 Manufactured homes shall be anchored to withstand the wind loads established by the federal regulation for the area in which the manufactured home is installed.
 For the purpose of this code, Wind Zone II of the federal regulation shall include the cities of Chesapeake, Norfolk, Portsmouth, and Virginia Beach.

-419.4 Skirting requirements for manufactured homes.
+421.4 Skirting requirements for manufactured homes.
 As used in this section, "skirting" means a weather-resistant material used to enclose the space from the bottom of the manufactured home to grade.
 Manufactured homes installed or relocated shall have skirting installed within 60 days of occupancy of the home.
 Skirting materials shall be durable, suitable for exterior exposures and installed in accordance with the manufacturer's installation instructions.
 Skirting shall be secured as necessary to ensure stability, to minimize vibrations, to minimize susceptibility to wind damage and to compensate for possible frost heave.
 Each manufactured home shall have a minimum of one opening in the skirting providing access to any water supply or sewer drain connections under the home.
-Such openings shall be a minimum of 18 inches (457 mm) in any dimension and not less than three square feet (.28 m2) in area.
+Such openings shall be a minimum of 18 inches (457 mm) in any dimension and not less than 3 square feet (.28 m2) in area.
 The access panel or door shall not be fastened in a manner requiring the use of a special tool to open or remove the panel or door.
 On-site fabrication of the skirting by the owner or installer of the home shall be acceptable, provided that the material meets the requirements of this code.